george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 # 3 - Platform Technical Reference

-Guide to the implementation of AIDA-PVA in Stanford National Laboratory.
+Guide to the implementation of AIDA-PVA in SLAC National Accelerator Laboratory.

 ## EPICS Backport 1.5
 In order to make AIDA-PVA work on VMS EPICS had to be backported to Java 1.5.
 This created